 Oral arguments in this case were held April 17, 2014.
 On July 18, the Tenth Circuit issued a ruling that affirmed the lower court decision to strike down Oklahoma’s ban on marriage equality.
 The 2-1 decision was authored by Judge Carlos Lucero, who was joined by Judge Jerome Holmes – a President George W. Bush appointee.

-The Oklahoma state officials have officially petitioned the Supreme Court of the United States for writ of certiorary, requesting that the highest court in the land take up the case and decide the issue of marriage nationwide once and for all.
-The Court is under no obligation as to which case or cases - if any - it chooses to hear on appeal.
+Oklahoma state officials petitioned the Supreme Court of the United States for writ of certiorari, requesting that the nation’s highest court take up the case and decide the issue of marriage nationwide once and for all.